 Taylor, a Republican, is the representative for Virginia's 2nd congressional district (view map) and has served since Jan 3, 2017.
 Taylor is next up for reelection in 2018.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Taylor is shown as a purple triangle. (analysis methodology)
+Taylor is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Scott Taylor sits on the following committees:

 House Committee on Appropriations